RobertJaro/solar-viewer/README.md

 Execute `python setup.py install` in the project root.
 Afterwards the executable can be found in the scripts or bin folder of your python installation(e.g.: ...\Anaconda3\Scripts\sunpyviewer.exe)

+**Note:**

 This viewer uses wxpython as GUI.
 It uses the native GUI of your operating system, so normally the pip installation should be sufficient.
-If you encounter difficulties during installtion check the requirements [https://github.com/wxWidgets/Phoenix/blob/master/README.rst#prerequisites].
+If you encounter difficulties during the installation check the requirements [https://github.com/wxWidgets/Phoenix/blob/master/README.rst#prerequisites].
 Linux Users should be aware that the current wxpython version uses gtk3 by default.

 Usage